mostafa-alq/raycaster/README.md

-1. Basic python raycasting using matplotlib
+1. caster_using_matplotlib --> Basic python raycasting using matplotlib, very slow and laggy

-2. Raycaster built with pygame
+2. Raycaster built with pygame, the rest of the files basically